Marginal Benefit: Definition, Types, Formula & Examples

 Marginal Benefit and Decision Making

 Marginal benefit plays a vital role in decision making for consumers, firms, and governments.
-Understanding the concept of marginal benefit can help inform these decisions:
+Understanding the concept can help inform these decisions:

 - Firm production decisions: Firms consider the marginal benefit of producing additional units of their goods or services when making production decisions.
 They aim to produce up to the point where the marginal benefit equals the marginal cost, ensuring they are maximizing profit while efficiently allocating resources.